-UC Davis Continuing and Professional Education’s Fast Track Certificate format is a convenient way to accelerate the training process.
-Students can complete a certificate program in twelve months and save on the overall certificate cost with our pre-pay pricing option.
+- UC Davis Continuing and Professional Education's Fast Track Certificate format is a convenient way to accelerate the training process.
+Students can complete a certificate program in nine months and save on the overall certificate cost with our pre-pay pricing option.

 - How long will it take me to complete the Certificate Program?

-Students in the Fast Track Certificate Program will finish in twelve months.
-Students who complete one course at a time each quarter will finish in 16 to 18 months.
+- Students in the Fast Track Certificate Program will finish in 9-12 months.
+Students who complete one course at a time each quarter will finish in between 12-16 months.
 Students can take up to five years to complete the program.

 - What is the cost of the program?

 Students who take courses a la carte will pay $1,100 per course, for a total cost of $6,600 plus books and the certificate candidacy fee of $125.Fast Track Certificate Program students will pay a total cost of $5,610 plus the cost of books.
 There is no candidacy fee for Fast Track students.